Eyelid Lift | Upper Blepharoplasty

 Eyelid lift surgery at our Salt Lake City clinic, also known as upper blepharoplasty, mainly addresses the sagging that is prevalent in the upper eyelids.
 Incisions are made to allow for removal of excess skin and to reposition fat.
 Dr. Eftekhari often repositions fat, rather than removing it.
 This creates the most natural looking results and avoids a hollow appearance.

 While upper blepharoplasty is often a cosmetic procedure, sometimes excessive extra skin above the eyes blocks your vision.
 In these cases, the procedure can be covered by insurance.

 Who is a good candidate for eyelid lift surgery?

 Many patients have issues with sagging skin and loosened muscles on their upper eyelids.
 This can give you a hooded appearance and ages your eyes, often beyond your actual years.

-Eyelid lift is one of the rare cosmetic surgeries that is popular with both women and men (the breakdown is about 85 percent female and 15 percent male).
+Our Salt Lake City cosmetic surgery and eye lift operations are popular with both women and men (the breakdown is about 60 percent female and 40 percent male).
 Men often notice that their upper eyelids "stick together" or feel hooded or tired all the time.

 Most people over the age of 40 could benefit from these surgeries with Dr. Eftekhari.
 Many patients have Dr. Eftekhari perform blepharoplasty on the upper eyelids and lower eyelids in the same procedure, since the downtime for each surgery is the same.
 Combining both procedures saves patients from having to endure downtime twice and gives the best aesthetic result.